Distance-Modding/Mod.LevelSelectAdditions/README.md

 * Make the *Visit Workshop page* button visible in the Advanced level select menu when Choosing Main Menu levels.
 * Re-introduce the *Rate this level* button in the Advanced level select menu.
 * Hide unused buttons that appear in the Advanced level select menu when Choosing Main Menu levels.
+* Choose whether level set/playlist main menus will change the menu every time it's loaded, or only on startup.